Inflect logo

 Natural Disaster Risk

-Mtunzini has a moderate overall disaster risk profile, with a composite INFORM Risk score of 4.8 out of 10 as of September 2025.
-The risk profile is dominated by specific, predictable environmental factors rather than frequent, severe events.
+Mtunzini has a Medium overall disaster risk profile, with a score of 4.8 out of 10, as of September 2025.
+The risk assessment indicates that environmental factors are the primary concern for infrastructure planning and resilience.

 Key natural hazards include: